ytaa2021/soccermatchpredictor/README.md

 ###Ethical Sweep
 ##General Questions:
 Should we even be doing this?
-Yes, predicting sporting outcomes does not cause any harm.
-No harm is done by creating a model to predict the outcome, however, harm may occur when indivudals use this model to gamble on sports betting websites.
+Predicting sporting outcomes does not cause any harm.
+However, harm may occur when indivudals use this model to gamble on sports betting websites.
 What might be the accuracy of a simple non-ML alternative?
 It really depends on the individual's knowledge of the sport’s world.
 But typically, one can make decently well predictions of a team’s success, however a lot of bias goes into it based on which team that person supports.
 What processes will we use to handle appeals/mistakes?
 We can see if the errors come as a trend in our data, or if it was simply a random and unexpected outcome.
 If we find a trend, we can tweak our model to that trend’s typical outcome.
 How diverse is our team?
-Although we are only a team of 3, our team is fairly diverse: each member comes from different backgrounds and different understandings of the sport… etc.
+Although we are only a team of 4, our team is fairly diverse: each member comes from different backgrounds and different understandings of the sport… etc.
 ##Data Questions:
 Is our data valid for its intended use?
 What bias could be in our data?
 (All data contains bias.)